Join the RHS today and support our charitable work

 Join the RHS today and support our charity

-Glasshouse whitefly is a common sap-feeding insect, mainly of houseplants and greenhouse plants.
+Glasshouse whitefly is a common sap-feeding insect, mainly of house-plants and greenhouse plants.
 They excrete a sticky substance (honeydew) on foliage, which allows the growth of sooty moulds.

-It attacks many vegetables and ornamental plants grown in greenhouses as well as houseplants.
+It attacks many vegetables and ornamental plants grown in greenhouses as well as house-plants.
 These include: cucumber, melon, tomato, peppers, Chrysanthemum, Gerbera, Pelargonium, Fuchsia, Lantana, poinsettia and Verbena.
 Outdoor plants can also be attacked but not to such a damaging degree.
 Note that whiteflies seen on brassicas, Viburnum tinus, honeysuckle, evergreen azalea and rhododendron are other species of whitefly specific to those plants.

 Due to this insects rapid reproductive rate and the widespread occurrence of pesticide-resistant strains, biological control often gives better results than insecticides on greenhouse plants.

-Other non-chemical controls
+Other non-pesticide controls

 Pesticides for gardeners (Adobe Acrobat pdf document outlining pesticides available to gardeners)